StrawsonDesign/rc_pilot/README.txt

 how it works.
 If it breaks something, you get to keep both pieces.

 However, enough people have asked me for it so here it is.

+Note: depends on libjson-c-dev & libjson-c3
+also libroboticscape but that comes with BBB images